Outlander S3 Epi3 – All Debts Paid

 [Vida: Wow, I was amazed they covered 10 years in less than 40 minutes.
 The writing for this episode was simply incredible!]

 H: Wasn’t that one of the best scenes.
 “Some people you grieve over forever.”
-There are moments when I think that Jamie was kind of listening to Grey’s account of the friend he lost at Culloden, almost priest-like and I admit it was quite moving, but I lost it when Jamie said “Her name was Claire.”
+There are moments when I think that Jamie was kind of listening to Grey’s account of the friend he lost at Culloden, almost priest-like and I admit it was quite moving.
+But, I lost it when Jamie said “Her name was Claire.”

 E: Oh Lord!
 LJG takes leave of his mind and as Jamie is finished talking of Claire, he places his hand on Jamie’s.
 With a clear gaze and voice, “Take your hand off me or I will kill you.”
 Classic.

 H: Lord, Grey’s sympathetic gesture of placing his hand on top of Jamie’s was at first accepted, but then he went too far.
-Once his thumb started stroking Jamie’s fist, Sam’s expression of anger, disgust and pain was immediately apparent.
+Once his thumb started stroking Jamie’s fist, Jamie’s expression of anger, disgust and pain was immediately apparent.
 I think it all was reminiscent of Wentworth Prison and his experience with Black Jack Randall.

 Now, what I was screaming at the TV was: YOU TELL HIM JAMIE!
 YOU BELONG TO CLAIRE!